wikimatze/vimfiles/keymappings.md

 - `sort!` → inverse alphabetical
 - `==` → indent the actual line
 - `=G` → format the whole file
+- `"f3Y` → yanking the next three lines in register f
+- `"fp` → paste the contents of register f

 # Search and Replace